ApiLogicServer/Docs/docs/DevOps-Docker.md

 Then, use normal development procedures to edit code, debug it, and manage in under source control.

+> Note: the `auto_open` option does not work in Docker Project Manager.
+You need to manually open a new VSCode instance on your local host.

 &nbsp;

 ## Project Files are Local